hjk789/NXEnhanced/README.md

 **Upcoming features:**
 -

-- Option to specify a list of domains to be hidden from the logs.

 - A button in the "Add TLD" screen to add all TLDs at once.

+- A button to sort the allow/deny lists alphabetically.

 - Show the query's absolute date-time when hovering over the relative time ("a minute ago", "few seconds ago").

-- Ability to add a description to each domain in the deny/allow lists.

 **Future features:**
 -

+- Ability to add a description to each domain in the deny/allow lists.

+- Assign a domain to a group of domains in the allow/deny lists that can be collapsed/expanded and named.

+- An option to temporarily allow a domain.
+The downside is that it would require the user to keep the NextDNS site open, or at least require to reopen it after the timer ends to auto remove the domain.
+I'm searching for some way to make it not require any of these.

 - Add a Preferences screen to tweak some features to your like and save it permanently (which persists saved even after page refreshes and browser restarts).